-The County is managing project and program performance via tracking and oversight, along with standardized policies and procedures.
+The County is managing project and program performance via OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 CFR 200) Subrecipient Monitoring, Risk Assessments, tracking, and oversight, along with standardized policies and procedures.
 As of issuance of this report, the County is currently finalizing the County's SLFRF Policies and Procedures.
 The document will provide the following guidance related to performance management:

-Period of Performance.
-SLFRF regulations allow the funds to be used for costs incurred by the County beginning on March 3, 2021 through December 31, 2024.
-Funds obligated for costs incurred by December 31, 2024 must be expended by December 31, 2026.
-Any funds not obligated by December 31, 2024 or expended by December 31, 2026 must be returned to the Department of the Treasury.
+Period of Performance: SLFRF regulations allow the funds to be used for costs incurred by the County beginning on March 3, 2021, through December 31, 2024.
+Funds obligated for costs incurred by December 31, 2024, must be expended by December 31, 2026.
+Funds not obligated by December 31, 2024, or expended by December 31, 2026, must be returned to the Department of the Treasury.

-Timely Expenditure of Funds.
-All funds must be fully expended by December 31, 2026.
+Timely Expenditure of Funds: All funds must be fully expended by December 31, 2026.
 The County of Morris will review in-house expenditures and beneficiary expenditures to ensure that funds are spent on eligible costs and in a timely manner.
-Project funds and schedules will be monitored by the County Administrator's Office and the County's planning and management consultant(s) and are subject to an auditing process through the County's independent audit function.
+Project funds and schedules are monitored by the County Administrator's Office and the County's planning and management consultant(s) and are subject to an auditing process through the County's independent audit function.

-The County of Morris will hold all contractors accountable through the establishment of task orders.
-Contractors will be required to provide updated reports concerning expenditure of funds and project progress to the County upon request.
-Frequency of reporting will be established on a per project and per contractor basis, given the potential varied nature of activities and the different scope for each contractor.
-It is expected that the County may require contractors to provide activity reports; however, due to the varying nature of each project, specific project timelines will be defined on a case-by-case basis.
+The County of Morris holds all contractors accountable through the establishment of task orders.
+Contractors are required to provide updated reports concerning expenditure of funds and project progress to the County upon request.
+Frequency of reporting is established on a per project and per contractor basis, given the potential varied nature of activities and the different scope for each contractor.
+The County may require contractors to provide activity reports; however, due to the varying nature of each project, specific project timelines will be defined on a case-by-case basis.

-The County will directly administer portions of the SLFRF Program but will also allocate program funds to grant recipients who will be responsible for administering their own funds in compliance with the Grant Agreement and all Federal, State, and local regulations.
-The

-County will use contractor augmentation to execute implementation of SLFRF activities administered by the County.
-When contracting with vendors, the County will establish certain tasks that must be achieved prior to the release of funding.
-As a part of their contractual obligations to the County, contractors may be required to present the County with a plan on how they will implement procedures to achieve the determined tasks, which will be set forth in task orders.
-Each contract with contractors contains provisions for termination of any contract if the contractor is found to be negligent in any aspect of the contract services.
-In addition to ensuring that contractors are meeting project timelines, these tasks and task orders will allow the County to project expenditures for each individual project task.
-County of Morris SLFRF grant recipients will also be required to meet all timeliness requirements and schedules defined and agreed upon in their SLFRF Grant Agreement.
+The County directly administers portions of the SLFRF Program but also allocates program funds to grant recipients who will be responsible for administering their own funds in compliance with the Grant Agreement and all Federal, State, and local regulations.
+The County uses contractor augmentation to execute implementation of SLFRF activities administered by the County.
+When contracting with vendors, the County establishes certain tasks that must be achieved prior to the release of funding.
+As a part of their contractual obligations to the County, contractors may be required to present the County with a plan on how they will implement procedures to achieve the determined tasks, which is set forth in task orders.
+Each contract with contractors contains provisions for termination of any contract if the country to project expenditures for each individual project task.
+County of Morris SLFRF grant recipients are also required to meet all timeliness requirements and schedules defined and agreed upon in their SLFRF Grant Agreement.

-Slow Performance - Projects which appear to be slow-performing will be evaluated and addressed on a case-by-case basis:
+Morris County is responsible for monitoring the programmatic and financial activities of its subrecipients to ensure proper stewardship of SLFRF Funds.
+This includes Risk Assessments, Subrecipient Monitoring, Assessment Checklists, scoring and follow-up.
+Slow Performance - Projects which appear to be slow-performing are evaluated and addressed on a case-by-case basis:

-- The project may be provided technical assistance to remediate the slow progress state. - The project may be terminated if the policies and procedures and project contract allow for re-award to other eligible recipients. - The project scope and funding may be reduced.
+- City staff may provide support to address the slow progress state. - The project may be terminated if the policies and procedures and project contract allow for re-award to other eligible recipients. - The project scope and funding may be reduced.
 Recaptured funds would then be re-obligated to other eligible projects and recipients.